About Us

 The three secular trends of solar energy, recycling/refurbishing and wireless communications provides us the levers to innovate and deliver life-saving solutions in an economically viable manner.

 The O2 Cube is the first example of us executing on our mission.
-A solar powered micro oxygen production that has just been recognized by the WHO as a 2021 Innovative Health Technology for Low Resource Settings it uses solar energy to power refurbished oxygen concentrators and compressors that bring medical oxygen to the RHC’s for earlier patient intervention.
+A solar powered micro oxygen production that has just been recognized by the WHO as a 2021 Innovative Health Technology for Low Resource Settings it uses solar energy to power oxygen concentrators and compressors that bring medical oxygen to the RHC’s for earlier patient intervention.

+The O2 Cube is a solar powered, micro-psa medical oxygen production and storage system that is a complete oxygen solution for the rural health facilities of the world.
 In addition, the small oxygen cylinders filled by the O2 Cube provide oxygen to the patient while in transit to the referring hospital thus saving countless lives.

 our progress